Are We Going Through A Nostalgia Burnout Right Now?

 “

-Where we're seeing some fatigue is when nostalgia is almost weaponised as a smattering of Easter eggs and era-specific references that oftentimes don't actually serve the story or characters.
+Where we're seeing some fatigue is when nostalgia is almost weaponized as a smattering of Easter eggs and era-specific references that oftentimes don't actually serve the story or characters.

 Darnell Brisco, entertainment marketing expert